Real Time Dashboards¶

 Alternatively, maybe you’re building an advertising network and want to show clients clickthrough rates on their campaigns.
 In this example latency is also critical, raw data volume is also high, and both historical and live data are important.

-In this section we’ll demonstrate how to build part of the first example, but this architecture would work equally well for the second and many other use-cases.
+In this technical solution we’ll demonstrate how to build part of the first example, but this architecture would work equally well for the second and many other use-cases.

 Running It Yourself¶